 Tinted Undercoats should be avoided as they will alter the true colour of the white topcoat.
 The undercoat needs to be untinted white.

-Warning: The Dulux® colours listed below will exhibit poorer Opacity that those listed above, as they contain only yellow and/or red tinter at very low levels.
-It is therefore reasonable to assume that additional coats of standard topcoat may be required to achieve full coverage, however opacity is affected by other factors such as spreading rate, surface porosity, colour of the previous coating or substrate and insufficient drying between coats which will also need to be taken into consideration.
+Warning: The Dulux colours listed below will exhibit poorer opacity than those listed above, as they contain only yellow and/or red tinter at very low levels.
+It is therefore reasonable to assume that additional coats of standard topcoat may be required to achieve full coverage, but opacity is affected by other factors such as spreading rate, surface porosity, colour of the previous coating or substrate and insufficient drying between coats which will also need to be taken into consideration.

-The introduction of high solids, high tint-strength products such as Dulux Wash&Wear® +PLUS Super Hide and Dulux Weathershield® +PLUS Super Hide provides a high opacity tint-base for the poorer opacity colours and for situations where very light colours need to be applied over very dark existing colours.
+The introduction of high solids, high tint-strength products such as Dulux Wash&Wear® +Plus Super Hide provides a high opacity tint-base for the poorer opacity colours and for situations where very light colours need to be applied over very dark existing colours.

 A detailed explanation and recommended processes can be found in the Australian Standard AS/NZS 2311 “The Painting of Buildings” Sections 1.8.

 Information Data Sheet No.17 titled “Opacity of Paints” can be obtained through the Master Painters Association (MPA).
 Phone: (03) 9813-5922 or Email: email@example.com